sorokinvj/plot-function/README.md

 This is the app that plots function graphs. it receives new coordinate values via websocket from the backend, which is deployed [here](https://enigmatic-garden-78129.herokuapp.com).
 Backend repo is [here](https://github.com/sorokinvj/function-values-socket-server)

+Every second, the backend sends new coordinates of the function f(x = sin(x) to the frontend.
+The initial value is {x: 0, y: 0}.
+The increment step is 0.1.

 The frontend of the app is based on Create React App package.
 I had to eject it to tune Jest setup.
 The app itself is pretty simple, it has two components that render chart and table view.

 # Design choices:

+- on the backend I decided to send only new coordinates of the function, not the whole array with values.
+Because we save all values on the frontend there is no need to transmit all the data, so we could minimize the amount of bytes sent over the network.

+- for state management on the frontend I decided to use React.useReducer.
+It gives the same functionality as Redux, but without redundant boilerplate.
+If we would run into performance issues then we would probably either a) tune the app more carefully with useMemo or memo() or b) use Redux-toolkit which has some performance optimizations.

 - to show chart I am using Amcharts library, its quite big, but it is easy to use and you can achieve interesting animation, like the red bullet highlighting last received value.